ryanrolds/git_workshop/slides.md

 # Fork Workshop Repo

 Create a GitHub account if you don't already have one.
-Visit the [workshops repo on GitHub](https://github.com/ryanrolds/starting_project_workshop) and forfork the project.
+Visit the [workshop repo](https://github.com/ryanrolds/git_workshop) and forfork the project.

 ---